gdbroman/broman.blog/about.md

 That I begin to rot if I go more than one day without writing.
 Like as if my thoughts are tangling themselves into a big knot up there.

 **I don't run any ads or analytics on here - nor will I ever.** The goal is authentic expression.
-Freedom is the vehicle.

 ## Err...Who are you?
 Who am I?
 That's a tough one.